ykangw/VeriExCiting/README.md

 folder_path = "path/to/your/pdf/folder"
 process_folder(folder_path)
 ```
-This will create a `VeriCite results.csv` file in the current directory with the results.
+This creates `VeriCite results.csv` file in the current directory.

 ## Interpreting Results